+A field educator is defined as an individual with a Master's in Social Work (MSW) from a CSWE accredited program.
+The field educator should be licensed in NYS with an LMSW or LCSW.
 Please note: if the field placement is in an agency/program that is exempt according to current NYS law (an exempt agency is one that has a NYS operating certificate from any of the following agencies: OMH, OMRDD, OCFS, or OASAS) then the field educator may not need to be licensed in NYS.

+The field educator must agree to provide a social work perspective to the student's field education experience.
+The field educator must agree to allow the student the space and permission to be a learner.
+In other words, the student's role as student should be prioritized along with their learning and skill development.

-- e.
-The field educator must be a different person than the student's current or previous employment supervisor or previous field educator. - f.
-The agency must be willing to establish an affiliation agreement with the School of Social Work, if one does not already exist. - g.
-The agency must be willing to allow the student/employee to attend classes and have an educationally focused field placement experience. - h.
+The agency must be willing to establish an affiliation agreement with the School of Social Work, if one does not already exist.

+The agency must be willing to allow the student/employee to attend classes and have an educationally focused field placement experience.

 The agency must be willing to allow the field educator to attend field education training and seminars and to have sufficient time to provide the minimum of at least one hour/week supervision for the student.
-Supervision periods may be divided into two sessions.
-This time should be safeguarded so as not to allow interruptions. - i.
+Supervision must focus on learning, skill development and competency development.

 The agency must be able to provide a generalist placement experience if the student/employee is applying for the first/foundation placement.
-If the agency is providing a second/advanced year placement, it is necessary to provide a placement experience that will match the student's chosen area of practice. - 3.
-Once the field application is submitted, the student should then work with their agency to complete the Employment-Based Application. - 4.
-The Employment-Based Application must be received by the deadline specified online.
+If the agency is providing a second/advanced year placement, it is necessary to provide a placement experience that allows the student to participate in advanced level graduate social work activities.

+The Employment Based Application must be received by the deadline specified online.
 Once the application is returned to the Field Education Department, it will be reviewed and a response will be given as soon as possible to indicate whether or not the placement has been approved.
-A site visit may be required as part of the application review process prior to determining approval. - 5.
-According to the School's policy, MSW students will be placed in two different field education sites during their MSW training, indicating eligibility for only one employer-based placement.
-A student may petition for an exception to this policy in the case of employment at a large diverse agency that can demonstrate the ability to offer two new and very different learning opportunities for the student/employee that meet all of the above criteria.
+A site visit may be required as part of the application review process prior to determining approval.

-Employment Based Option 2: CSWE Petition for Work to Count as Field

-Necessary Criteria - In order to petition for work hours to be counted towards Field hours, students must:

-- 1. Demonstrate a link between employment activities and the nine social work competencies; - 2.
-Have a licensed MSW to supervise them

-Students will need to complete the Employment-Based Field Application.
-Consistent with other students in field, we expect employment-based students to count 15 hours/week of their work hours for field and generally follow the field calendar.
+Capstone Project

 Once field begins, students will be expected to create a learning contract that contains at least one project that spans two-semesters, that relates to the majority of the nine competencies, reflects attainment of social work values and ethics, and demonstrates substantial professional growth and development.
-Topic areas could include (for example) racial equity, anti-racism within social work practice, response to the Covid-19 pandemic, and/or trauma-informed practices within the agency.
+Topic areas could include (for example) racial equity, anti-racism within social work practice, response to the COVID-19 pandemic, and/or trauma-informed practices within the agency.
 Examples include fully researching a topic, providing an agency-training on that topic, and then evaluating the training results.